Savvas Mourgos

-Savvas Mourgos (Σάββας Μούργος; born 16 March 1998) is a Greek professional footballer who plays as a right winger for Super League club AEL.
+Savvas Mourgos (Σάββας Μούργος; born 16 March 1998) is a Greek professional footballer who plays as a right winger for Super League 2 club Panionios.

 Club career

 Born in Marousi, Mourgos began his career with Panionios at the age of six, moving to the Arsenal Elite Academy in 2010 before signing for English club Arsenal in 2014.
 He moved to Norwich City in August 2017.
 He moved on loan to Dutch club Dordrecht in July 2018.

 He was released by Norwich at the end of the 2019–20 season.

 He signed for Veria in October 2020 on a two-year contract.
 He then moved to Panserraikos.

 In July 2024 he signed for AEL.

+On 8 June 2026, Mourgos signed for Panionios on a free transfer, after a two year stint with AEL.

 International career

 Mourgos has represented Greece at under-17 youth level.